 It is my pleasure to introduce to you the Vanderbilt ASTS Transplant and Hepatobiliary Surgery Fellowship.
 This two-year fellowship is accredited by the American Society of Transplant Surgeons to offer training in liver and kidney transplantation and hepatobiliary surgery.
-The programs perform about 140 liver and 200 kidney transplants and over 100 major hepatobiliary cases.
-We also staff the transplant programs at the Nashville Veterans Administration Hospital.
-The fellow will participate in growing pediatric liver and kidney transplant programs as well.
-In addition to a robust operative experience, fellows will receive training in all aspects of transplant care including donor management and procurements, live-kidney donation, vascular access, pre-transplant evaluations, and both inpatient and outpatient management.
+The programs perform about 140 liver, 300 kidney, and over 100 major hepatobiliary cases each year.
+We serve patients from both Vanderbilt University Medical Center and the Nashville Veterans Administration Hospital on Vanderbilt's main campus.
+The fellow will participate in the pediatric liver and kidney transplant programs at Vanderbilt Children's Hospital and our live donor liver and kidney transplant programs, including laparoscopic and robotic donor nephrectomies.
+In addition to a robust operative experience, fellows will receive training in all aspects of transplant care including donor management and procurements, dialysis access, hepatobiliary, pre-transplant evaluations, and both inpatient and outpatient management.

 Rachel Forbes, MD, MBA, FACS